desoumyadeep/narative_visualization/readme.md

 >
 > How does it help the viewer transition to other scenes, to understand how the data connects to the data in other scenes?

-The Narative Structure used is Linear with Next, Previous and Restart buttons and Narative Layout used for the visualization is Slideshow with Annotated Chart.
+The Narrative Structure used is Linear with Next, Previous and Restart buttons and Narrative Layout used for the visualization is Slideshow with Annotated Chart.

-Two different page layout have been used for the visualization.
+Two different scene layouts have been used for the visualization.

 - Page 1:
   - The Layout of the Page is divided into following sections:
-    - Header : Containg the message
+    - Header : Containing the message
     - Chart Header: Containing the Chart Name and short description
     - Page Number: Scene Number
     - Chart
       - Grouped Bar graph has been used to display the totals of the three measures for the age groups
-      - As the Age groups are discrete and is displayed on x-axis, bar graph has been chosen to display the data
+      - As the Age groups are discrete and are displayed on x-axis, bar graph has been chosen to display the data
     - Chart Footer
-    - Button : To navigate to the next page
+    - Button : To navigate to the previous or next page

 ![image-20210730194633290](readme.assets/image-20210730194633290.png)